Logo

 Action Center

-Urge Congress to Restore Voting Rights by Passing the John Lewis Voting Rights Advancement Act
+Urge Congress to pass the John R. Lewis Voting Rights Advancement Act (H.R.
+14/S. 2523) to restore equal access to the ballot.

 Background:

-On June 25, 2013, the Supreme Court ruling in Shelby County v.
-Holder invalidated parts of the Voting Rights Act.
-The Court struck down Section 4(b), which contained a formula requiring certain areas with a history of disenfranchisement problems to seek preclearance from the Department of Justice when making changes to election procedures.
-Dissenting to the court's ruling, Ruth Bader Ginsberg noted, "throwing out preclearence when it has worked and is continuing to work to stop discriminatory changes is like throwing away your umbrella in a rainstorm because you are not getting wet."
+In 2006, the Voting Rights Act (VRA) was reauthorized by an overwhelming majority in the House and a consensus vote in the Senate, before being signed into law by President George W. Bush.
+The need to protect voters from discrimination was clear.
+Following this Congressional mandate, however, Justice Scalia called the VRA a "racial entitlement."
+Then, on June 25, 2013, the Supreme Court decision in Shelby County v.
+Holder invalidated critical parts of the Voting Rights Act.
+The Court struck down Section 4(b), which contained a formula requiring certain jurisdictions with a history of anti-voter discrimination to seek pre-clearance from the Department of Justice when making changes to election procedures.
+Dissenting to the court's ruling, Ruth Bader Ginsberg noted, "throwing out pre-clearance when it has worked and is continuing to work to stop discriminatory changes is like throwing away your umbrella in a rainstorm because you are not getting wet."
+Later, on July 1, 2021, the Supreme Court ruling in Brnovich v.
+DNC effectively rewrote Section 2 which made it more difficult to challenge discriminatory voting laws in court.

 Jewish Values: